History of the Port Adelaide Football Club: 1886–1901: Jack McGargill, first Australian success and Federation.

+On 10 July 1888 the club hosted a match against Great Britain (England) at the Adelaide Oval as part of the 1888 British Lions tour to New Zealand and Australia however the visitors were too strong in the showery conditions and won by a goal in front of 1,500 spectators.

 In 1896, with the club in crisis after finishing the season last, the club committee met with the aim of revitalising the club.
 Australian football historian John Devaney summarised the means by which the club pursued this goal as "the conscious and deliberate cultivation by both the committee and the team's on field leaders of a revitalised club spirit, whereby playing for Port Adelaide became a genuine source of pride".
-It had immediate results and in 1897 Port Adelaide won a third premiership finishing the season with a record of 14-2-1 with a scoring record two and a half times its conceded total.
+It had immediate results and in 1897 Port Adelaide won a third premiership finishing the season with a record of 14–2–1 with a scoring record two and a half times its conceded total.
 This is one of only four occurrences since 1877 that the team that finished last won a premiership the following year.
 To top off the 1897 season for the club, Stan Malin won Port Adelaide's first Magarey Medal in 1899.

 The club had various nicknames during the 19th century including the Cockledivers, the Seaside Men, the Seasiders and the Magentas.
 In 1900, Port finished bottom in the six-team competition, which it has not done in any senior league since.
 Port Adelaide's champion players from this era include Harold Phillips, Ken and John McKenzie, Archibald Hosie, Charlie Fry and Stan Malin.